lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 2.** *The works of the LORD are great.* Their greatness is known from comparison with the works and powers of men, which, verily, die and perish quickly.
 We should, therefore, admire, fear, confide, obey.— *Martin Geier.*

-**Verse 2.** *The works of the LORD are great,* etc. Their greatness is equally manifest when we turn from the *immensity* to the *variety* of his works...How great are the works of him who gives to every plant its leaf and flower and fruit; to every animal its faculties and functions; to every man his understanding, affections, and will.
+**Verse 2.** *The works of the LORD are great,* etc. Their greatness is equally manifest when we turn from the *immensity* to the *variety* of his works...
+How great are the works of him who gives to every plant its leaf and flower and fruit; to every animal its faculties and functions; to every man his understanding, affections, and will.
 What an accumulative idea of the magnitude of his works do we gather from the innumerable multitudes and endless diversities of being called into existence by his powers.— *Samuel Summers,* 1837.

 **Verse 2.** *The works of the LORD are great.* The workman who never makes a small article, an inferior article, but makes all his articles both great and valuable, deserves much praise; and any one that will study God's works, which we think so little of by reason of their being so constantly before us, cannot fail to behold God's infinite power and wisdom in every one of them, even though he cannot comprehend them.— *Robert Bellarmine.*